 Lie face down and centered on your mat.
 Press into the floor with both hands.
 Pull your shoulders slightly back — down and away from your ears.
 Engage your abs by drawing your belly button toward your spine while bending your back backwards.

 Benefits: This is an excellent pose to stretch out back pain and soothes sciatica- it’s one of my favorites!
 This is also a great stretch for sensory input in that extra weight placed on the arms is great proprioceptive input, helping kids be more aware of their bodies.

-Grab your printable Kids Yoga Cards in our shop!
+Grab your printable Kids Yoga Cards!